Charter Plane Accident Attorneys

 Depending on the circumstances of your charter plane accident, you may be able to file claims against the plane’s manufacturer, the pilot, the company the pilot works for, the company that maintains the plane, and/or the air traffic controller.

 Although hiring a lawyer might be the last thing you’re thinking of in the aftermath of a plane crash, our team can help you fight for justice after an injury or personal loss.
-Holding the appropriate parties accountable can be the first step in your journey towards closure and healing.
+Holding the appropriate parties accountable can be the first step in your journey toward closure and healing.